 Make it a habit to do this consistently to guard your eyes from unnecessary strain and discomfort.

 7. Protective gear

 Computer screens emit a harmful ray called blue light.
 To mitigate the effect of blue light, you can attach an anti-glare cover to the screen of your computer or wear a pair of anti-glare glasses.

 Use safety glasses or eye shields when outside.
 Wear goggles when and where necessary.
 Along with eyewear, eyewashes are also important to keep your eye-safe.

 Make sure that the lights in your office room are not too harsh.
 Turn a few off, if possible.
 Don’t sit with your back to an open window because your computer screen will reflect the light coming in through the window.
 You can also adjust the brightness of your computer so that it complements the lighting of the room.

 Don’t take your eyes for granted.
 They are priceless.
+Get a good night’s sleep as it is monumental in promoting good eye health.
+The rest is very important for your eyes.
+Keep your hands clean if you have a habit of touching your eyes often.
 With a few simple tips, you can keep them healthy.